-- If a person has a history of seizures, then seizures could be a potential although they are extremely rare.
+- If a person with a history of seizures could be a potential, although they are extremely rare.

-This question can only be answered by each patient in consultation with their doctor.
-Both treatments have been proven effective in relieving depression, but they are very different in terms of their side effect profiles and how they are administered.
+Each patient can only answer this question in consultation with their doctor.
+Both treatments have been proven effective in relieving depression, but they are very different regarding their side effect profiles and how they are administered.

-With TMS Treatment, most patients begin to show improvement after two to three weeks of treatment.
-With Salience TMS Treatment, around 80% of our patients see improvement in their depression symptoms and close to 60% of patients see full remission.
-Remission meaning little to no depression symptoms daily.
+Most patients show improvement after two to three weeks of treatment with TMS Treatment.
+With Salience TMS Treatment, around 80% of our patients see improvement in their depression symptoms.
+Additionally, close to 60% of patients see complete remission.
+Remission means little to no depression symptoms daily.

 Maintenance with TMS is still being studied; however, research has shown that TMS treatment will provide remission that lasts six months or longer.
-In a study in 2013, where 257 patients participated in a TMS Clinical study were observed for a year after treatment with periodic checkpoints, 69% of the patients still reported improvement to their depression, and 45% of patients reported complete remission.
+For example, in a study in 2013, where 257 patients who participated in a TMS Clinical study were observed for a year after treatment with periodic checkpoints, 69% of the patients still reported improvement in their depression, and 45% of patients reported complete remission.

 With the high success rate, reduced side effects from treatment, and ease of access to treatment, most patients will select to try TMS Treatment before ECT.